 If you’ve received an offer for an academic course at Anglia Ruskin, our admissions team will contact you to let you know if you’ve met the English requirements for your course.
 If you haven't met the English requirements, you may be eligible to take a Pre-sessional course or English for University Studies course.
 Alternatively we may recommend that you take an IELTS at an approved IELTS test centre.

 If you haven’t applied to Anglia Ruskin, we’ll only be able to let you know if you’ve met the English requirements for your course once an offer has been made.

 Please note that all our tests are currently suspended, in line with UK Government advice on coronavirus.
 If you have already booked a test date, we will be in contact with you.

 To sit the ELPT test on the date you have chosen, you will need to pay for the test at least 24 hours before the test date.
 The cost of the ELPT is £120.
 To make a payment online please visit our online store.
 Please note you’ll need to complete the login in details, including setting up a new account to make a payment online.

 Please note you will not be allowed to sit the test if you have not paid.
 You must present a copy of your receipt before you sit the test.

 Please note that all our tests are currently suspended, in line with UK Government advice on coronavirus.

 The ELPT is suitable for applicants who have already been offer for an undergraduate or postgraduate course at Anglia Ruskin and need to provide proof of their level of English, or for applicants who haven’t yet applied for a degree programme but are thinking about studying at Anglia Ruskin University.

-The ELPT may also be suitable if you are considering applying for a course with Cambridge Ruskin International College (CRIC), although we would recommend that you contact them before you book a test.
+The ELPT may also be suitable if you are considering applying for a course with ARU College, although we would recommend that you contact them before you book a test.